1 / 10

-> You wouldn’t call the interior of the Yeti particularly luxurious - even if you go for a top-spec Elegance model with leather seats - but that’s not to say it doesn’t have appeal or feel of good quality.
+You wouldn’t call the Skoda Yeti's interior particularly luxurious - even if you go for a top-spec Elegance model with leather seats - but that’s not to say it doesn’t have appeal or feel of good quality.
 The emphasis here is clearly on functionality and robustness (with one eye on value), and it feels like a cabin that would stand the test of time.
 There’s a mix of soft and not-so-soft plastics and some of those feel a little thin, but still sufficiently sturdy to cope with regular use.

-If you choose a Yeti there’s a good chance you’ll be doing a bit more loading and shuffling around of seats than in a conventional hatch, so the fact that it feels built to tough out this kind of work is good news.
+If you choose a Skoda Yeti there’s a good chance you’ll be doing a bit more loading and shuffling around of seats than in a conventional hatch, so the fact that it feels built to tough out this kind of work is good news.
 It’s also important to remember that the design dates back to 2009, so don’t expect current-era quality levels and you’ll avoid disappointment.

 Infotainment: Touchscreen, USB, nav and stereo in the Skoda Yeti